Clinical UM Guideline

 In a retrospective multicenter study of 262 participants, Cohen and colleagues (2008) compared lumbar zygapophyseal joint radiofrequency denervation success rates between the conventional 50% or more thresholds and the more stringently proposed at least 80% cutoff.
 A total of 145 participants had greater than 50% but less than 80% relief after medial branch block and 117 obtained 80% relief.
 The authors concluded that using more stringent pain relief criteria when selecting candidates is unlikely to improve success rates, and may lead to misdiagnosis and withholding a potentially valuable treatment.

 Diagnostic medial branch blocks have been established as the standard for diagnosing facetogenic pain.
 In a prospective multicenter study Cohen and colleagues (2013) evaluated optimal cutoff threshold for diagnostic lumbar facet blocks.
-A positive diagnostic block was defined as pain relief of more than 50% during anesthetic procedure and individual with ability to carry out previously painful maneuvers.
+A positive diagnostic block was defined as pain relief of 50% or more during the injection procedure with the individual being able to carry out previously painful maneuvers.
 The authors concluded that employing more stringent selection criteria would likely result in withholding treatment from a substantial number of individuals, without improving success rate.

 Non-radicular back pain: Pain which does not radiate along a dermatome (sensory distribution of a single root).
 Appropriate imaging does not reveal signs of spinal nerve root compression and there is no evidence of spinal nerve root compression seen on clinical exam.